 Installation of the Lab General Manager

-Initial considerations on IHO Research and Innovation Strategy
+Initial considerations on IHO Research and Innovation Strategy to address the following questions:

+Are the projects oriented short-terms and key components of operational development, or mid-term (5-6 years), technologies incubators, long term?

+Are the projects oriented to safety of navigation, autonomous shipping, efficient harbor operations in priority, or protection of environment, marine knowledge in general, data re-use for supporting marine activities to address the wider scope of the UN Ocean Decade / SDG14?

 Discussion of project priorities between Governance Board members

-Global survey of ongoing and planned projects addressing similar aims to avoid double effortExpected outcome: Global mapping of existing Research Projects that can be complementary or key enablers.
+Global survey of ongoing and planned projects addressing similar aims to avoid double effort.

+Expected outcome: Global mapping of existing Research Projects that can be complementary or key enablers.

 Identification of one or more projects promising the desired impact